 Summary of the Beaver Wars in Colonial America

-- Some consider the start of the Beaver Wars to be the 1609 fight at Lake Champlain between Samuel de Champlain and his Algonquin allies against the Iroquois.
+- Some consider the start of the Beaver Wars to be the 1609 Battle of Lake Champlain between Samuel de Champlain and his Algonquin allies against the Iroquois.

 - The Mohawk tribe essentially directed the actions of the Iroquois Confederation.